tarsisexistence/routeshub/package/README.md

 # Concepts

-## Slice
+## Unit
-`Slice` is a modular entity that contains stateful module routes.
+`Unit` is a modular entity that contains stateful module routes.

-There are two ways to create the `slice`:
+There are two ways to create the `unit`:
 - **createRoot**
 - **createFeature**

 Each function takes the `routes: Routes` and an object of options
 - key - accepts string or symbol
 - routeName - accepts object with optional custom values root: "NAME OF '' PATH", wildcard: "NAME OF ** PATH"}
-- detached - accepts _lazy slice_ which produces **feature creator**.
+- detached - accepts _lazy unit_ which produces **feature creator**.
 Detached option uses only when one or more features are eager modules which connect to some module and those eager module has its own paths.

 **Root** creator invokes only once to initialize the hub in the application. `createRoot` takes initial `appNotes`